Pete's Meteor

-Pete's Meteor is an Irish drama film released in 1998.
+Pete's Meteor is an Irish 1998 drama film.
 It was written and directed by Joe O'Byrne and stars Mike Myers.

 Mike Myers plays a drug dealer living in the slums of Dublin.
 He tries to financially provide for the three children of his dead brother.
 The children's lives are forever changed when a meteor crashes into their backyard.
-Alfred Molina plays a wealthy scientist that the children must confront to retrieve their heaven sent gift.
+Alfred Molina plays a wealthy scientist that the children must confront to retrieve their heaven-sent gift.

+Production and Release

+The Irish Film Board gave the filmmakers almost IR£300,000 for the production.

+It won the Crystal Bear Special Mention award for Best Feature Film at the 1999 Berlin International Film Festival.
+Despite this, the film failed to find a distributor, and was released direct-to-video in the United States in December 2002.

+In a 2002 profile of Myers in The Independent, the film was said to have "proved meteoric in the way it vanished from view".

 Reception

 Christopher Null of Contactmusic.com awarded the film two stars out of five and wrote, “The story doesn't help matters, and sheer insanity is not much of a substitute for actual character development.”

 Nathan Rabin of The Dissolve gave the film a negative review and wrote, “It doesn’t help that the child actors deliver performances so terrible, they may actually persuade audiences to root against a trio of hard-luck orphans.”
 Rabin also added, “I recommend Pete’s Meteor to bad-movie aficionados.”